 The LEZ is enforced based on declared emissions of the vehicle rather than age, but:

 The tougher LEZ standards will not apply to the following vehicles.

-This is to give the freight industry more time to meet the new standards as they face intense demands from the coronavirus pandemic.
+The date was postponed to give affected businesses more time to meet the new standards as they face intense demands from the coronavirus pandemic.